Chuck729/Dominion/README.txt

 Chuck Alexa:

 Eric Haug:
+Created a start up screen for the GUI.
+Players now have the ability to choose the number of players that they want to participate in the game as well as choose the players' names.
+The game begins after the start button is pressed.

 Christian Nunnally:
 Used intellitest on all methods in Deck and Game and Player and used TDD